The Token Sale Dashboard

 We typically list projects within 10 business days (two weeks) of receiving answers to our token sale survey.

-Evaluation for inclusion on the curated list takes additional time and resources.
+Evaluation for inclusion on the curated list often takes additional time.
 Generally speaking, projects will be listed on the comprehensive list first and then be elevated to the curated list several days afterwards.

 We pride ourselves in being an open platform where projects don’t have to “pay to play”.
 However, we understand that some projects will need to be listed faster than our standard processing allows.